Limitations on device independent key secure against non signaling adversary via the squashed non-locality: Discussion and open problems

-{\it Discussion and open problems:} In this manuscript, we have contributed in three ways to the topics of cryptographic security and Bell non-locality.
-Each of these contributions opens up an area for further investigation, which we comment below.
+In this manuscript, we have contributed in three ways to the topics of cryptographic security and Bell nonlocality.
+We describe them below along with possible directions to follow that naturally appears in consequence.

-Firstly, we have initiated a systematic study on the upper bounds on the secret key rate on the NSDI scenario and defined a computable function, the squashed non-locality as one of the bounds.
+Firstly, we have initiated a systematic study on the upper bounds on the secret key rate on the NSDI scenario and defined a computable function, the squashed nonlocality as one of the bounds.
 We have also demonstrated a direct link between the Secrete Key Agreement scenario and that of NSDI by systematic construction of the bounds in the latter case from the secrecy monotones of the former.
-Interestingly this method leads among others to a known measure of non-locality, which is the non-locality fraction.
-However, our approach goes much beyond that by offering construction of novel non-locality measures, which confirms the generality of our paradigm.
+Interestingly this method leads among others to a known measure of nonlocality, which is the nonlocality fraction.
+However, our approach goes much beyond that by offering construction of novel nonlocality measures, which confirms the generality of our paradigm.
 Looking for tighter upper bounds stemming from (or even going beyond) the relationship between SKA and NSDI scenarios is a new direction to study.

 The numerical estimate of the upper bound suggests that only a limited amount of key can be obtained from quantum devices with two binary inputs and two binary outputs via direct measurement followed by local operations and public communication.
 For the family of devices studied here, it is below $40\%$.
 Given characterization from \cite{Geometry-of-small-boxes} of the boundary of the quantum set, one can find limitations on the key rate obtained via quantum mechanics against a non-signaling adversary for the set of $(2,2,2,2)$ devices.
 It appears plausible that employing similar idea to the contextual set of observables may also lead to a novel measure of contextuality which upper bounds their private randomness content \cite{ran-context}.